-Existentialism of Jean-Paul Sartre in Nausea Students will be introduced to Existentialism through discussion and excerpts from Jean-Paul Sartre’s novel, Nausea, which describes a certain vague feeling that the main character, Roquentin, calls “nausea”.
-This feeling is basically a result of suspecting that there is a reality behind what we perceive as reality, an objective … Exploring Existential Angst and The Self in Social Media
+Existentialism of Jean-Paul Sartre in Nausea Students will be introduced to Existentialism through discussion and excerpts from Jean-Paul Sartre’s novel, Nausea, which describes a certain vague feeling that the main character, Roquentin, calls “nausea.”
+This feeling is a result of suspecting that there is a reality behind what we perceive as reality, an objective and … Exploring Existential Angst and The Self in Social Media

 The new technology of driverless cards has opened up a real-world corollary to the 65 year old tradition of Trolley Problems.
 The basic question here involved how the cars should be programmed: to protect their passengers or others out on the road?
 Read these the two articles and watch the video dealing with issues arising from … Should Driverless Cars Kill Their Passengers?

 “Republic of Silence,” by Jean-Paul Sartre Jean-Paul Sartre came to define post-war Existentialism.
 In this prominent editorial published shortly after the occupation ended, Sartre articulates both the context to his views and the suggestion that everyday life may present even more challenges to real “Existential Choice.”
 After watching this short video, read the essay and … Can We be Authentic in Everyday Life?

 Introduction: George Saunders’ “Escape from Spiderhead” is a dystopian short story that portrays a controlled pharmacological environment in which scientists experimentally manipulate the desires and emotions of human subjects.
 Students are confronted with the question of whether the chemical cocktails produced by our brains grant greater freedom than Spiderhead.
 Sanders’ riveting story is thought-provoking and … Escape from Spiderhead